SAP-X2C: Optimally-Simple Two-Component Relativistic Hamiltonian With Size-Intensive Picture Change: Results

 \subsection{Size-Intensivity of SAP-X2C Picture Change}

 The 1eX2C Hamiltonian (\cref{eq:1ex2c}) does not have a thermodynamic limit due to the fact that the picture-change matrix $\mathcal{U}$ is obtained by diagonalization of the {\em core} Dirac Hamiltonian (\cref{eq:h-1b-dirac}).
 The latter contains the electrostatic potential of the nuclei alone, which diverges in the thermodynamic limit unless compensated by the electronic counterpart.
 This means that the 1eX2C picture-change matrix, and hence the 1eX2C Hamiltonian itself, do not have a thermodynamic limit.
-For periodic systems\cite{VRG:abraham:2024:JCTC} this can be mitigated by an ad hoc replacement of the nuclear electrostatic potential in the core Dirac Hamiltonian by the nuclear Ewald potential; however, for non-periodic systems or in the limit of an increasing unit cell, the fundamental issue remains.
+For periodic systems\cite{VRG:abraham:2024:JCTC} this can be mitigated by an ad hoc replacement of the nuclear electrostatic potential in the core Dirac Hamiltonian by the nuclear Ewald potential.
+Such replacement is problematic on its own since the nuclear density is not charge neutral, thus the potential itself is not uniquely defined (although the asymptotic convergence with the supercell size can be fast; see Ref. \citenum{VRG:makov:1995:PRB}).
+Furthermore, for non-periodic systems the fundamental issue remains.

 By replacing the bare nuclear potential with SAP, the resulting SAP-Dirac Hamiltonian (\cref{eq:h-1b-sap-dirac}), the SAP-based picture-change matrices, and the SAP-X2C Hamiltonian itself have well defined thermodynamic limits.
 This feature critically depends on the sufficiently-rapid decay of the model atomic potentials in SAP (see \cref{eq:v-sap-asymptotics} and the associated text).
 In this section, we demonstrate this fact explicitly through numerical verification using fragments of a Xe crystal of increasing size.
 The recipe for constructing these Xe lattice fragments and their geometries in \code{.xyz} format is provided in the Supporting Information.